Spanish Titles & the Spanish Nobility

 Around the last years of the reign of Erwig (680–687), two new territorial districts were established, named ducati instead of provinciae, headed by two duces: Asturias and Cantabria.
 According to tradition, Pelayo, the first king of Asturias, was the son of Favila, Duke of Cantabria.
 This organisation was eliminated, along with the Visigothic kingdom itself, following the Muslim invasion in 711.

 Many centuries later, when the Christian kingdoms of the Iberian Peninsula had been consolidated and the Reconquest had begun, Fernán González, sovereign Count of Castile, had himself named Duke of the Castilians.
-But it was not until the dynasty of the Trastamaras that dukes acquired the status of a noble title that they still hold today.
+But it was not until the dynasty of the Trastamaras that the ancient titles of Duke acquired the status of a noble title that they still hold today.
 Henry II (1366–1367 and 1369–1379) created the titles of Duke of Soria and of Molina in 1370, conferring them on Bertrand Duguesclin, Constable of France, as well as that of Duke of Benavente for his bastard son Fadrique of Castile.

 The same was true of the titles of marquis and count, though they were of lower status and were generally in charge of the governance of frontier territories and fortresses with a military presence.
 The oldest known title of marquis is that of Marquis of Villena, granted by Henry II of Castile to Alonso of Aragon in 1336.